sourcegraph/srclib/README.md

 otherwise perform entirely language-specific analysis, and tooolchains may be easily installed and modified by users.

-For toolchains, we have a work-in-progress spec describing how to build them.
-(TODO add link)
+For toolchains, we have a work-in-progress spec describing how to build them (see TOOLCHAINS.md).

 For editor plugins, run `src api describe --help` to see the command API, and check out